nl900/Spring-Boot-Demo/README.md

 # Spring-Boot-Demo
-A simple Spring boot application that connects to a PostgresSQL database with actuator endpoints enabled.
+Docker Compose for Spring Boot application with PostgreSQL.
+The app has actuator endpoints enabled.